bennjamint/bennjamint/README.md

-- 👋 everyone calls me ben. but when they're disappointed in me, they call me bennnnnnnn with a lot of "n"s
+- 👋 everyone calls me ben. but when they're disappointed in me, they call me bennnnnnnn with a lot of 'n's
 - 📫 discord: aeroware#0597
 - life is hard